 The egg yolk is a great source of protein and also includes sodium potassium, and Vitamins such as A, C, D, B-12 and minerals such as calcium, Iron and Magnesium.
 Egg yolk is a complex food for baby guppy fish.

 The yolk of a hard-boiled egg should be crushed up into a paste and feed to your fish in low quantities.
 Do not overfeed with this food, because it can highly pollute water.

 Beef heart is another super-food that is feed often to guppies.
 Once the beef heart is cleaned of fat and chopped into very small pieces with a blender or a sharp knife, it can be feed to your fry guppies.
 It can be mixed with hard-boiled egg yolk, carrots, spirulina powder, shrimp and other ingredients for better results.
 It is not recommended to be feed to adults due to high fat.

-Daphnia can be purchased as freeze dried from stores; however the big majority of fish keepers who feed daphnia are having their own live culture.
-Daphnia is relative easy to culture at home.
+Daphnia can be purchased as freeze-dried from stores; however, the big majority of fish keepers who feed daphnia are having their own live culture.
+Daphnia is relatively easy to culture at home.
 They require 6-8 hours of light and they feed on algae, yeast and bacteria.

 Culturing daphnia indoor might be difficult, because of the smell.
 So keep that in mind if you want to culture daphnia in your home.
 Daphnia is a great source of protein, carbohydrates and fat.
 It also provides a great amount of vitamins A and D, which is vital to guppies and all fish.